-Dentofacial deformities are handicapping deviations that compromise patients' facial features, masticatory function, and pharyngeal airway space (PAS).
+Dentofacial deformities are handicapping deviations that compromise patients' facial features, masticatory function and pharyngeal airway space (PAS).
 Since orthodontic treatment alone rarely yields satisfactory results in these patients, orthognathic surgery for repositioning the jaws is usually recommended.
-Surgical correction changes the position and strain of surrounding structures, therefore improving facial esthetics and occlusion.
-Moreover, surgery may also affect the dimensions of the oral and nasal cavities, as well as the PAS dimensions, hence improving or impairing breathing [1-5].
+Surgical correction changes the position and strain of surrounding structures therefore improving facial esthetics and occlusion.
+Moreover, surgery may also affect the dimensions of the oral and nasal cavities, as well as PAS dimensions, hence improving or impairing breathing [1-5].

-Class II and Class III are common dentofacial deformities treated by combined orthodontic-surgical treatment.
-Class II deformity caused by mandibular retrognathism is treated with a combination of orthodontics and mandibular advancement, most commonly achieved by bilateral sagittal split osteotomy [6].
-Class III deformity caused by maxillary retrognathism is treated with a combination of orthodontics and maxillary advancement, which makes up about one half of Class III skeletal deformity treatments [7].
+Class II and Class III are common dentofacial deformities treated by combined orthodonticsurgical treatment.
+Class II caused by mandibular retrognathism is treated by a combination of orthodontics and mandibular advancement, most commonly achieved by bilateral sagittal split osteotomy [6].
+Class III caused by maxillary retrognathism is treated by a combination of orthodontics and maxillary advancement, which makes up about half of Class III skeletal deformity treatments [7].

-The aim of this study was to analyze and compare three-dimensional (3D) pharyngeal airway changes in orthodontic-surgical patients treated with maxillary advancement and in those treated with mandibular advancement.
+The aim of this study was to analyze and compare three-dimensional (3D) pharyngeal airway changes in orthodontic-surgical patients treated by maxillary advancement and those treated by mandibular advancement.